kaltura/DeveloperPortalDocs/documentation/Web_Player_3.0/Introduction.md

 ### Cross-Platform Support

 Our HTML5 video library provides you with the most advanced mobile delivery technology stack available today.
-Our smart-player technology delivers the right player, stream, and advertising to the right device anywhere, with just a single embed code.
-You can extend the functionality of both Flash and HTML5 players with our Unified development API:
+Our smart-player technology delivers the right player, stream, and advertising to the right device anywhere, with just a single embed code:

 * Single player framework wraps, native iOS, native Android, and HTML5
 * Enables you to deliver features such as DRM, offline viewing, adaptive streaming, via native or plugin components, while still leveraging single unified configuration and the same player platform cross-devices